 Ms. Rafalson holds a BA in International Studies, Sustainability, and Spanish from the University of North Carolina at Chapel Hill, where she graduated Phi Beta Kappa and with highest distinction and was captain of the water polo team.
 She is co-chair of the Solar Energy Industries Association’s (SEIA) Women’s EmPOWERment initiative, and was previously President of Women in Solar Energy (WISE).

-Executive Vice President, CleanGrid Advisors LLC
+President, CleanGrid Advisors LLC

 Harry A. Warren, Jr. is President of CleanGrid Advisors LLC, providing consulting and new venture development support on renewable energy opportunities nationwide, with special focus on Mid-Atlantic markets.

 Harry was formerly Executive Vice President of Community Energy, Inc., a leading developer of large-scale solar power projects nationwide.
 Harry was responsible for coordinating sales in the Washington, D.C. – Baltimore region, as well as community solar, virtual net metering, and other retail customer access programs across the country.